morceaudebois/bonjourr.fr/README.md

 2.  **Translate!**

     You can help by translating this website in your language.
 Head to `gatsby-config.js` and add your language's code in `gatsby-plugin-react-i18next`.
 Then duplicate the base folder in `/locales`, change its name and start translating!

+## 🤔 Known bugs/things to do

+- [ ] Find how to translate documentation
+- [ ] On goodbye page, footer signature refreshes as you type
+- [ ] Better documentation navigation (on mobile)
+- [ ] When you refresh a doc page, all languages appear in the switcher